Arul (film): Critical reception

 Malathi Rangarajan of The Hindu wrote, "In story and screenplay Hari could have done better.
 First of all a fearless, infallible hero pitted against a bunch of hoodlums and brutal, power-crazy politicians is too stereotypical for words.
 And when a completely unexpected twist occurs just before the break, the rest of the tale should be able to sustain the tempo created at the halfway point.
 Then, of course, you have the disjointed comic sequences".
 Sify wrote, "If you like Rambo style of films, Arul is worth investing".
 Malini Mannath of Chennai Online called it "a major let-down".

-Mister Lee of Kalki felt Hari tried to rehash his previous flicks Thamizh and Saamy in a different matter and was critical of logical issues and panned the violence but appreciated Jyothika and Vadivelu's humour and Vikram's enthusiasm in fight sequences.
+Mister Lee of Kalki felt Hari tried to rehash his previous films Thamizh and Saamy in a different matter and was critical of logical issues and panned the violence but appreciated Jyothika and Vadivelu's humour and Vikram's enthusiasm in fight sequences.
 Deccan Herald wrote, "The Saamy team of director Hari, Vikram and Harris Jayaraj is back with Arul, which is an out and out mass entertainer.
 Vikram's most awaited movie doesn't disappoint the audience and Arul has everything to give you your money's worth".